 The past few days’ cold, relentless wind making whitecaps on the channel, snapping loose boats from their moorings, seems to have been testing me.
-And then I have these three little crocheted pumpkins, which I view as my nod to the spiced latte side of fall, but which Jacob views as a chore he has to move out of the way for each cobbled-together dinner.
+Even my only fall decorations, these little crocheted pumpkins, my nod to the spiced-latte side of fall, seem to be a chore to move out of the way for each cobbled-together dinner.

 How many things in life are meant to cause happiness but actually stir up misery?
-In summer I shoved them further back in the closet; fall was some distant idea.
+In summer I shoved the pumpkins further back in the closet as fall was some distant idea.
 Of course they came out eventually with the ramping-up of Halloween.
 We bought in, minus the friends with whom we would have gone trick-or-treating, plus buckets and buckets of rain.

 We dragged the kids along in a downpour to the neighbors’ clothes- and zip-lined candy setups.
-Imogen, who had been trying to decide what to dress up as for a full calendar year, was a classic-beauty Elsa, completely saturated from head to toe, the ostrich-feather boa and double-lined fleece cape I’d made her, in the end, just weighing her down.
+Imogen, who had been trying to decide what to dress up as for a full calendar year, was a classic-beauty Elsa, completely saturated from head to toe, the double-lined fleece cape with ostrich-feather tie I’d made her, in the end, just weighing her down.

 It was around this time we booked our tickets to California and Wisconsin, to go spend some time with our families we miss daily, even in summer, to have something to look forward to, to add another timestamp to our kids’ lives, to just get them off their own street and island and with their cousins and grandparents, even if just for two weeks.
 It would be enough.